Depending on the Android device, you may need to disable Google Play Music under applications to prevent the headset hook from bringing up music.

 4. Make sure the button is set to "Toggle mode" and that "Handle headset button when in the background" is enabled.
 Even though it's set to toggle mode, the accessory will work as a push-to-talk mode if it's listed as push-to-talk from the website.
 If you're using a device not listed, it will most likely only work as Toggle mode.

 Although Zello does have the option to map a headset hook from an Apple headset, it is not often reliable.
-Zello does not have the control to maintain the headset hook for PTT control, so the headset button will sometimes trigger music.
+Zello does not have the control to maintain the headset hook for PTT control, so the headset button will may sometimes trigger music.
+To prevent this from happening, make sure you don't have a music app in the background while using Zello.

 Bluetooth devices are the best way to trigger PTT on iOS devices.
 See the most current list of iOS compatible devices here.